evdunbar/dotfiles/README.md

 # dotfiles
 Dotfiles for friends and strangers to reference.
-Originally used on Void Linux.
+Used on Arch GNU/Linux.